 Hypothyroidism, while common, can disguise itself under a variety of symptoms that appear to be everyday aches, pains and discomfort.
 As a result, many people who suffer from low levels of thyroid hormone will proceed with life, dismissing a combination of symptoms that are actually indicators of a serious problem that should be addressed by a medical professional.
 If your thyroid is underperfoming, signals can manifest in a range of the following symptoms:1

 Feeling run down, worn out or fatigued are among the most common symptoms of hypothyroidism.
 It may seem that regardless of how early you get to bed, or how much sleep you get, you’re still tired all the time.
 If you’re starting the habit of taking naps in the middle of the day, or perpetually increasing your caffeine intake to make up for your perennial exhaustion, these might be indicators of hypothyroidism.

-This feeling of ongoing tiredness comes from lower levels of TSH being released into your body by your thyroid gland.
-TSH impacts and controls the metabolism and growth of nearly every part of the human body.
-Low levels of TSH can lead to the feeling of physical exhaustion as well as decreased motivation.
+This feeling of ongoing tiredness comes from lower levels of thyroid hormone being released into your body by your thyroid gland.
+Thyroid hormones impact and control the metabolism and growth of nearly every part of the human body.
+Low levels of thyroid hormones can lead to the feeling of physical exhaustion as well as decreased motivation.
 If you find yourself sleeping more than usual and even the extra sleep doesn’t seem to give you any relief or help you feel refreshed, this could be an indicator that you have symptoms of hypothyroidism.